 In brief, you can obtain high quality training at Wisconsin in both a wide variety of subjects within political science and a wide variety of approaches to studying them.
 For new graduate students this is a decided advantage, as many incoming students do not know the precise area of specialization that they will want to pursue.
 Out students come from a variety of undergraduate majors and backgrounds.
 Unlike some departments, a Wisconsin degree does not commit you in advance to a particular specialization or methodological approach.
 The department has an active set of research workshops in a variety of fields that allow for frequent interaction among faculty and graduate students.
 As evidence of the quality of our graduate training, the department consistently ranks among the top programs for APSA dissertation awards.

 The large size of our faculty also allows us to give graduate students more individual attention than is possible in programs with a more limited faculty size.
-With roughly 40 faculty and entering classes that are usually below 20 students, we have one of the best student-faculty ratios in the country.
+With roughly 35 faculty and entering classes of about 12 students, we have one of the best student-faculty ratios in the country.
 This kind of personal attention is essential for students whose interests do not fall into the neat boundaries of traditional course offerings.
 Our faculty members are accessible to students and the department strives for an informal and friendly atmosphere.
 This goal is aided by a supportive community of funded graduate students, who maintain a cooperative environment that is conducive to teaching and learning from one another.

 Our graduate program is also strengthened by the presence on campus of faculty in other departments with skills of value to our students.
 Many social science and humanities departments on our campus are ranked at or near the top of their disciplines.
 The faculty of other Departments and their graduate students contribute to the attractiveness of being a graduate student here.
 Political Science students regularly take courses with faculty from Departments and Schools such as Economics, Statistics, Agricultural and Applied Economics, Law, and Sociology.
 Students in comparative politics find useful resources in the many nationally-ranked area studies centers.
 Several faculty have joint appointments in the La Follette School of Public Affairs.
 The strong interdisciplinary emphasis among political science faculty and across the university as a whole provide an array of exciting speakers on a wide range of topics to enrich the intellectual environment on campus.

 The university provides impressive library and computer facilities.
 Memorial Library houses one of the largest collections in the nation and provides electronic access to thousands of journals and other resources.
-In addition to its extensive computer facilities, the university has a survey research center and data library.
-The department maintains its own computer system plus a computer lab and software collection for graduate student use
+The department also provides access to the Social Science Computing Cooperative, access to the High Throughput Computing required for processing large datasets, text-as-data projects, and visual processing through the Center for High Throughput Computing (CHTC), and a software library for graduate student use.